iammmiru/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Can seemingly random noise in data have meaningful information?
+Can seemingly random noise in data have any meaningful information?
-You would be surprised how much insights we can extract out of random fluctuations.
+You would be surprised to know how many insights we can extract out of random fluctuations.

 I develop models to understand stochastic systems where constituting elements move randomly with some global and/or local trends.
 I predict such systems' behaviors based on their statistical properties.

-And, it is my passion to apply my knowlegde to real-world problems so that we can creat values that are otherwise left unseen.
+Currently completing my PhD, I'm excited about applying my knowledge to real-world problems so that we can create new values.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.